karnavivek/Heuristics_VRPTW/README.md

 - $t^k_j\geq t^k_i + s_i + t_{ij} - M(1-x^k_{ij})$
 - $e_i \leq t^k_i \leq l_i$ - Time window bounds

+\n
+TSP is a NP-Hard problem, If the number of Variable increases, it will become infeasible to run this model.
+For this case, if the number of franchises increase by large, this code will become useless!\n

+Now, for that not to happen, our only hope is to get a solution which is near optimal, hence we will take help of heuristics & meta heuristics.
+For heuristics, for now, I have designed it via Nearest Neighbor.
+For Meta-Heuristics, we are using Genetic algorithm.

 ### Results:

 Here are some results with given data: